HOME

 Neill B. Johnson since deceased leaving surviving him your Petitioners Henry L. Johnson, Washington Scott Johnson, Harriet Johnson and Sophia who has since married Gilbert McPherson_

-Mary Johnson who married Edward McEachin since deceased, leaving surviving him his said widow Mary_ [Edward and Mary had six children but none are not mentioned in this document.
-It is likely they decided to let their mother have all their interest in this proceeding.]
+Mary Johnson who married Edward McEachin since deceased, leaving surviving him his said widow Mary_ [Edward and Mary had six children but none are mentioned in this document.]

 That Neill B. Johnson in his lifetime purchased of Edward McEachin and his wife Mary and of John B. Johnson and of Alexander Johnson their entire interests in said estate by deed duly executed by the said parties repectfully which said deeds your Petitioners have ready to produce as this Humble Court may direct.